-When there is excessive lateness, defined as more than five (5) in a quarter, the Principal may require a conference with parents.
+When there is excessive lateness, defined as more than five (5) in a quarter, the Principal may require a conference with parents and may have an action plan created.
 Excessive lateness or absence may be cause for students not being able to participate in different student activities (e.g.: Student Council, National Junior Honor Society, clubs, sports) and/or disciplinary action up to probation and/or denial of re-registration.
 Students who may be on scholarships may or may not have their funds revoked if there is an issue with tardiness.